civol/HDLRuby/README.md

 ```

-### HDLRuby sequential enumerators and enumerable objects: `std/sequencer.rb`
+### HDLRuby Sequential Enumerators and Enumerable Objects

-HDLRuby sequential enumerators are objects for generating iterations within sequencers.
-They are created using the method `seach` on enumerable objects as presented in the previous section.
+HDLRuby sequential enumerators are objects used to perform iterations within sequencers.
+They are created using the `seach` method on enumerable objects, as presented in the previous section.

-The enumerators can be controlled using the following methods:
+Enumerators can be controlled using the following methods:

- - `size`: returns the number of elements the enumerator can access.
+* `size`: Returns the number of elements the enumerator can access.

- - `type`: returns the type of the elements accessed by the enumerator.
+* `type`: Returns the type of elements accessed by the enumerator.

- - `seach`: returns the current enumerator.
+* `seach`: Returns the current enumerator.
 If a block is given, it performs the iteration instead of returning an enumerator.

- - `seach_with_index`: returns an enumerator over the elements of the current enumerator associated with their index position.
-If a block is given, it performs the iteration instead of returning an enumerator.
+* `seach_with_index`: Returns an enumerator over the elements of the current enumerator, paired with their index positions.
+If a block is given, it performs the iteration instead.

- - `seach_with_object(<obj>)`: returns an enumerator over the elements of the current enumerator associated with object `obj` (any object, HDLRuby or not, can be used).
-If a block is given, it performs the iteration instead of returning an enumerator.
+* `seach_with_object(<obj>)`: Returns an enumerator over the elements of the current enumerator, each paired with the given object `obj` (any object, HDLRuby or otherwise).
+If a block is given, it performs the iteration instead.

- - `with_index`: identical to `seach_with_index`.
+* `with_index`: Identical to `seach_with_index`.

- - `with_object(<obj>)`: identical to `seach_with_object`.
+* `with_object(<obj>)`: Identical to `seach_with_object`.

- - `clone`: create a new enumerator on the same elements.
+* `clone`: Creates a new enumerator over the same elements.

- - `speek`: returns the current element pointed by the enumerator without advancing it.
+* `speek`: Returns the current element pointed to by the enumerator without advancing it.

- - `snext`: returns the current element pointed by the enumerator and goes to the next one.
+* `snext`: Returns the current element pointed to by the enumerator and then advances to the next one.

- - `srewind`: restart the enumeration.
+* `srewind`: Restarts the enumeration from the beginning.

- - `+`: concatenation of enumerators.
+* `+`: Concatenates two enumerators.

-It is also possible to define a custom enumerator using the following command:
+You can also define a custom enumerator using the following syntax:

 ```ruby
 <enum> = senumerator(<typ>,<size>) <block>
 ```

+Where:

-Where `enum` is a Ruby variable referring to the enumerator, `typ` is the data type, `size` is the number of the elements to enumerate, and `block` is the block that implements the access to an element by index.
-For example, an enumerator on a memory could be defined as follows:
+* `enum` is a Ruby variable referring to the enumerator,

+* `typ` is the data type of the elements,

+* `block` is the code block that defines how to access each element by index.

+For example, an enumerator over a memory can be defined as follows:

 ```ruby
     bit[8][-8].inner mem: [ _h01, _h02, _h03, _h04, _h30, _h30, _h30, _h30 ]